 3) It takes time to warm up.

 Most people have only good things to say about radiant heated floors, but there is one drawback – it takes time.
 Unlike forced air, radiant heat is not instant.
 It takes a bit of time for the space to heat up.
 Since it runs off a separate, programmable thermostat, homeowners can set it to come on at certain times.
-For example, if you get up at 6am, set it to turn on at 5:30am so the floor is warm when you step into the bathroom.
+For example, if you get up at 6 am, set it to 5:30 am so the floor is warm when you step into the bathroom.
 You can also program it to turn off when you are out of the house, so it does not waste energy when no one’s home.
 Some homeowners set it for the evening when they are home to maximize enjoyment.
 There are newer products that have Wi-Fi-enabled thermostats which are programmable on your phone to provide the ultimate convenience.

 4) This option adds a few days to the construction schedule.